 Double Check Valve A dual non-return valve that ensures there is no backflow of water from the drip system to water lines.
 It prevents water contamination in water lines.

 Irrigation Controller: (Power source: Alkaline battery) This is the electronic device directly connected in the water point.
-We can set a watering schedule for a day/ for a week.
+We can set a daily/weekly watering schedule.
 Here, we can choose the watering days, time, duration in each programme.
-The device will deliver water to the drip lines as per the given programme.
-The controller valve is opened and closed by an electric pulse.
-The electric pulse will generate as per set up in the programme.
+The device will deliver water to the drip lines as per the given programme and the controller valve is opened and closed by an electric pulse.
+The electric pulse will be generated as per set up in the programme.

 Drip lines: Drip lines are mainly two types of online drip, and inline drip, it allows water to deliver the land by drop by drop